adityaup19/Orbital-habitat-finance/README.md

 # This work is released under the MIT License.
 Feel free to reuse or adapt for your portfolio.

-# Made by Aditya Upadhyay
+# Created by Aditya Upadhyay